 5.4.2 Magento 2, Health and Beauty

-Makari is a cosmetic brand selling luxury beauty products for women of colour with distribution across 3 continents.
+Makari is a cosmetic brand selling luxury beauty products for women of color with distribution across 3 continents.

-On their Magento 2 US website, Makari offer Afterpay as a payment method at checkout.
+On their Magento 2 US website, Makari offers Afterpay as a payment method at checkout.

 6. United Kingdom

 6.1 BNPL is forecast to account for 10% of e-commerce sales by 2024 to reach £26 billion